DE-CIX/pbgp-parser/README.md

 The parser is able to pipe its output to: standard out (stdout), a file and into an Apache Kafka topic.

+## Usage
+You may use `--help` argument to view all available options and arguments.
+The most simple usage example reads a PCAP file from standard in, produces a human readable output and pipes it back to standard out:

+    cat /path/to/file.pcap | pbgpp.py -

+You are also able to apply filtering.
+Assuming you just want to display BGP UPDATE messages that are _only_ containing withdrawals just use the following command:

+    cat /path/to/file.pcap | pbgpp.py --filter-message-type UPDATE --filter-message-subtype WITHDRAWAL -

 ## Contributions
 Feel free to contribute your own extensions, enhancements or fixes for existing bugs.
 Check out the issues page in GitHub for further information.